jrbinks/rancid-arubaoscx/README.md

 add cyphertype 10.0.0.1 {aes128-ctr}
 ```

-The user you use will probably need to be in the administrators group.
+The user you specify will probably need to be in the administrators group on the switch:

 ```
+conf t
-user rancid group administrators
+user rancid group administrators exit
 ```

 ## Compatibility